simonberner/game-of-life-js/README.md

 # [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life)
 ## Description
-This is a zero-player-game or so called "no-player game" because no human players are actively involved in playing it.
+This is a zero-player-game, a so called "no-player game" or simulation because no human players are actively involved in playing it.

 ## Tech Stack
 - Vanilla JavaScript